sanand0/til/til.md

   - **`node:test`** is a full-featured test framework with `--watch` and coverage.
 - 05 Aug 2025.
 Concise explanations speed up decisions because they're faster to read and understand (obvious).
 They're also easier to combine with other ideas (less obvious). [#](https://stephango.com/concise)
 - 05 Aug 2025.
 I've been uncertain about [htmx](https://htmx.org/) for some time now.
 This tutorial, [HTMX is hard, so let's get it right](https://github.com/BookOfCooks/blog/blob/master/htmx-is-hard-so-lets-get-it-right.md), convinced me that it's too far from my mental model, so I'm unlikely to ever use it.
-- 05 Aug 2025.
-Slow, effortful practice (spaced recall, interleaving topics, self-testing) builds lasting knowledge but looks inefficient and doesn't help with exams. [#](https://chatgpt.com/share/689180c7-03a0-800c-a5d4-5a455429e97f)
+- 05 Aug 2025. ⭐ Slow, effortful practice (spaced recall, interleaving topics, self-testing) builds lasting knowledge but looks inefficient and doesn't help with exams. [#](https://chatgpt.com/share/689180c7-03a0-800c-a5d4-5a455429e97f) #beliefs
 - 05 Aug 2025.
 [GitDoc VS Code extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gitdoc) auto-commits and syncs notes.
 I dropped [gitwatch](https://github.com/gitwatch/gitwatch) in favor of this.

   Here's my earlier `gitwatch` script: